Research

 Food Costs

-Wholesale food prices jumped 7% above year-ago levels
+Wholesale food prices are up 7.6% from year-ago levels

-Growth in wholesale food prices accelerated during the second half of 2024, despite a modest decline in December.
-The Producer Price Index for All Foods – which represents the change in average prices paid to domestic producers for their output – edged down 0.3% between November and December, according to preliminary data from the Bureau of Labor Statistics.
+Wholesale food prices resumed their steady march higher in January, following a modest downtick in December.
+The Producer Price Index for All Foods – which represents the change in average prices paid to domestic producers for their output – increased 0.4% between December and January, according to preliminary data from the Bureau of Labor Statistics.

-As a result of the steady gains in 2024, average wholesale food prices stood 7.0% above their year-ago level in December.
-That represented the second consecutive 12-month gain of at least 7%.
+As a result of the steady gains in recent months, average wholesale food prices stood 7.6% above their year-ago level in January.
+That represented the third consecutive 12-month gain of at least 7%, and the strongest increase since January 2023 (+11.2%).

-The strong gains of 2024 pushed the food price index even further above pre-pandemic levels.
-As of December 2024, the Producer Price Index for All Foods stood 35% above its February 2020 reading.
+The recent strong gains pushed the food price index even further above pre-pandemic levels.
+As of January 2025, the Producer Price Index for All Foods stood 35% above its February 2020 reading.

-The fresh vegetables index jumped 27.5% during the last 12 months, while the fresh fruits and melons index increased 17.3%.
+In contrast, the fresh vegetables index fell 24.2% during the last 12 months, while the fresh fruits and melons index declined 2.4%.

 Until wholesale prices start trending lower across a broad range of commodities, food costs will continue to be a headwind for many restaurants.